Eyemusican/Eyemusican.github.io/_posts/2024-04-01-DBS101_FlippedClass7.md

 ### Buffer Pool Management
 A database buffer pool is a cache in a database management system (DBMS) that stores frequently accessed data in memory, allowing quicker access.

 It is responsible for moving physical pages back and forth from main memory to disk.
-It allows a DBMS to support databases that are larger than the amount of memory that is available to the system
+It allows a DBMS to support databases that are larger than the amount of memory that is available to the system.

 ![alt text](../22.jpg)